BrandonCorey/js109/study_guide_written.md

 OR

-let newObj = Object.assign({}, person, personContinued) // { name: 'brandon', age: 23, height: "5'9", major: 'economics', hobbies: 'weight lifting' }
+let newObj = Object.assign({}, person, personContinued); // { name: 'brandon', age: 23, height: "5'9", major: 'economics', hobbies: 'weight lifting' }

 // This one creates a copy.
 Can use empty Object as target, and can copy or merge any additonal object arguments